jamilbadama/eco_smart/README.md

 # Eco-SMART: Service-Oriented Platform for Mental Health Assessment

 Eco-SMART is an advanced AI platform designed to assist clinicians in screening for depression using multimodal data (Audio, Video, and Text).
-It aligns with the architecture proposed in the MDPI-iSMART paper, featuring a service-oriented, layered design for robust and explainable clinical decision support.

 ---

 ## 🚀 Key Features